Environmental Leadership Program

-Discover and understand ecological concepts that affect our wildlife through active games, nature discovery hikes, classroom discussion and exploration of live specimens and their habitats.
+Discover and understand ecological concepts that affect our wildlife through active games, nature discovery hikes, classroom discussions and exploration of live specimens that are native to Mo-Ranch and their habitats.

 Learn how these invertebrates fit into the classification system and natural ecosystems through hands-on discovery of preserved and live specimens.
-Spend time outside viewing, collecting, and identifying critters in their natural environment.
+We’ll spend time outside viewing, collecting and identifying these critters in their natural environment.

 It takes math and geography skills to accomplish our map and compass course.
 After learning parts of a compass and setting a bearing and finding an attack point, teams are off to complete the first course.

 Students will have an amazing adventure while utilizing their math and geography skills to accomplish our map and compass course.
 After learning parts of a compass, setting a bearing and finding an attack point, teams are off to navigate on their own on our seven-acre orienteering course.

 Are your students team players?
 Reinforce team and community through fun and exciting challenges.